About the Taxpayer Protection Pledge

 Politicians often run for office saying they won't raise taxes, but then quickly turn their backs on the taxpayer.
 The idea of the Pledge is simple enough: Make them put their no-new-taxes rhetoric in writing.

-In the Taxpayer Protection Pledge, candidates and incumbents solemnly bind themselves to oppose any and all tax increases.
-While ATR has the role of promoting and monitoring the Pledge, the Taxpayer Protection Pledge is actually made to a candidate's constituents, who are entitled to know where candidates stand before sending them to the capitol.
+By signing the Taxpayer Protection Pledge, candidates and incumbents make a written commitment to oppose any and all tax increases.
+While ATR has the role of promoting and monitoring the Pledge, the Taxpayer Protection Pledge is made to a candidate's constituents, who deserve to know where candidates stand on the tax issue.
 Since the Pledge is a prerequisite for many voters, it is considered binding as long as an individual holds the office for which he or she signed the Pledge.

-Since its rollout with the endorsement of President Reagan in 1986, the pledge has become de rigeur for Republicans seeking office, and is a necessity for Democrats running in Republican districts.
+Since its rollout with the endorsement of President Reagan in 1986, the pledge has become practically required for Republicans seeking office, and is a necessity for Democrats running in Republican districts.

-Today the Taxpayer Protection Pledge is offered to every candidate for state office and to all incumbents.
-More than 1,100 state officeholders, from state representative to governor, have signed the Pledge.
-Statehouse tax-and-spend interests have to contend with Pledge signers in every state.
+Today the Taxpayer Protection Pledge is offered to every candidate for state and federal office and to all incumbents.
+Nearly 1,400 elected officials, from state representative to governor to US Senator, have signed the Pledge.